-Storm surge can cause significant flooding particularly when it occurs in relation to normal high tide.
+Storm surges can cause significant flooding particularly when it occurs in relation to normal high tide.

 Along the coast, storm surge is often the greatest threat to life and property from a hurricane.
 In the past, large death tolls have resulted from the rise of the ocean associated with many of the major hurricanes that have made landfall.